Graeme Townshend: Post-playing career

 After his retirement, Townshend coached professional hockey for the Macon Whoopee of the Central Hockey League and the Greensboro Generals of the ECHL.

 For four years, he served as the player development coordinator for the NHL's San Jose Sharks (one of only 3 in the NHL).
 His primary responsibility was to prepare all Sharks players and prospects with the skills required for the "new" NHL, most notably, enhancing their skating skills.

 On September 9, 2008, he was hired as the skating coach for the NHL's Toronto Maple Leafs.
 He held the position until the end of the 2012 season.

 In December 2011, Townshend was approached by E. J. Phillipps, co-founder of the Jamaican Olympic Ice Hockey Federation (JOIHF) and asked to serve as its first head coach.
 As a head coach, he organized the first player identification and tryout camp for the new organization in August 2014.
 Townshend continues to be a head coach of the Jamaica men's national junior team, with aspirations of making it to the Winter Olympics.

 Townshend was inducted into the Canadian Black Hockey Hall of Fame.

 Personal life

 Townshend was born in Kingston, Jamaica, but was raised in Toronto, Ontario, Canada when his family moved there in 1969.
-He has a brother, Kurt, who was also born in Kingston, Jamaica, and sister, Laurie, who was born in Toronto, Ontario.
+He has a brother, Kurt, who was also born in Kingston, Jamaica, and sister, (Canadian filmmaker) Laurie, who was born in Toronto, Ontario.
 He is married to Lori-Ann Townshend.